zenreach/bcrypt/README.md

 Install
 -------
+You may download a binary for your plaform from the [releases page][1].

-You can install the tool using `go get`:
+Alternatively you can install the latest master commit with `go get`:

     $ go get github.com/zenreach/bcrypt